liberawindows/WindowsUsbCreator/README.md

 ```bash
 curl -sL https://raw.githubusercontent.com/mathisen99/windows-usb-creator/main/install_and_run.sh | bash
 ```

-This will clone the repository, install the necessary packages, and run the application.
-**Note**: Piping a script directly from the internet to `bash` is powerful but also poses security
+**Note**: Piping a script directly from the internet to `bash` is powerful but also poses security risks.
+Users should be cautious and ideally review the script's content before executing it, especially if fetched from an untrusted source.
+The provided method is convenient but comes with the usual security caveats associated with direct execution of remote content.

 ## Features